-For those of you who’d like to pursue the art of landscapes, this is the painting for you.
-The shapes are simple and there are no tricky areas of intricate detail, but the way the colors change with light and distance is a very important aspect of landscapes and one that this painting embodies perfectly.
+For those of you who’d like to pursue the landscape paint by numbers, this is the painting for you.
+The shapes are simple and there are no tricky areas of intricate detail, but the way the colours change with light and distance is a very important aspect of landscapes and one that this painting embodies perfectly.

 The Hungry Pug

 If landscapes aren’t your thing, this light-hearted pug painting might be more your style.
 There are elements of it that are very easy – the background and foreground, for example, are simple areas of flat colour – but don’t let this fool you.

 The pug itself involves many different textures, such as the eyes and whiskers, and the fur especially will allow you to develop an eye for intricate details.

 Normandy Lighthouse Watching Over the Sailors